Equipment for Martinis

-The Martini is all about confidence, everything from ordering it to making it yourself screams sophistication and you have to have a certain je ne sais quoi to pull it off effectively, without appearing a little try hard.
+The Martini is all about confidence, everything from ordering it to making it yourself screams sophistication and you have to have a certain je ne sais quoi to pull it off effectively, without appearing a little try-hard.
 Perhaps it’s because it’s the suave James Bond drink of choice or that it’s served in the most divine glasses.
 Much like these beauties from Eva Solo, If these don’t say sophistication I don’t know what does.
-They are a distinctive and elegant glass for serving Martini’s because the glass is both thick and delicate, whilst the design of the glass is cleverly shaped to enable drinking from all sides.
+They are distinctive and elegant glasses for serving Martinis because the glass is both thick and delicate, whilst the design of the glass is cleverly shaped to enable drinking from all sides.
 Volume: 0.6L RRP: £25 per glass.

 To start with hold a large ice cube in the centre of your palm.
 Use the back of a spoon to crack it into smaller jagged pieces.
 Transfer the ice to a mixing glass and repeat until you’ve got enough cracked ice to fill it.